sequana/sequana_pipetools/README.rst

 #.
 A Python library dedicated to NGS analysis (e.g., tools to visualise standard NGS formats).
 #.
 A set of Pipelines dedicated to NGS in the form of Snakefiles
-   (Makefile-like with Python syntax based on snakemake framework) with more than 80 re-usable rules.
+   (Makefile-like with Python syntax based on snakemake framework) with more common wrappers.
 #.
-Standalone applications.
+Standalone applications such as sequana_coverage and sequana_taxonomy.

 See the `sequana home page <https://sequana.readthedocs.io>`_ for details.